filakhtov/gentoo-use-docs/www-client/chromium.md

 It is recommended to disable this flag to avoid build issues.

-### gnome-keyring
-Pass the `use_gnome_keyring=true` option to the `gn gen` command.
-Provide an ability to use the GNOME keyring for password management, i.e. storing passwords for autofill inside of the system keyring and retrieving when necessary.

-It is safe to disable the flag.

 ### hangouts
 Pass the `enable_hangout_services_extension=true` option to the `gn gen` command.
 Enable the Google Hangouts services that provide screensharing features for the Chromium browser.